CCET – Canterbury College English Test

 At Canterbury College you can sit the Canterbury College English Test (CCET).

-The CCET is a NZQA-approved test administered by Canterbury College for English language entry requirements for international students.
+The CCET is a NZQA-approved test administered by Canterbury College for English language entry requirements for international students instead of IELTs or other international tests to enter tertiary level courses.
+Read below or contact us at email@example.com if you have any questions.

 The CCET is comprised of two main parts: a written and oral test.

-The written test compromises of three parts: grammar, reading and writing.
-If the CCET is conducted at a Canterbury College campus, the written test will also have a listening section.
+The written test compromises of three parts: speaking, reading and writing.
+If the CCET is conducted at the Canterbury College campus, the written test will also have a listening section.

 The oral test measures a candidate’s listening and speaking skills.
 It is conducted in the form of an interview, and is very candidate friendly.
 Candidates are encouraged to relax and talk freely, which in turn allows them to better demonstrate their English ability.